matan-yes/ex4/README.md

     290         8.610866

-At first, we define a generic classification function, which takes a model as input and determines the Accuracy and Cross-Validation scores.
+At first, we define a generic classification function, the input will be:
+1. Classification Model
+2. Data (as dataframe)
+3. Which attribute to use to fit and predict
+4. Class column from the train set
+The function will do the  steps:
+1. Train (fit) the model
+2. Predict on the train dataset
+3. Preform k-fold validation
+4. Print accuracy

 ```python
 #Generic function for making a classification model and accessing performance:
 def classification_model(model, data, predictors, outcome):